tsynode/mcp-workshop/lab03-aws-cloud-deployment/README.md

    - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
    - `AWS_REGION`: Your preferred AWS region (e.g., us-west-2)

-For detailed instructions, see [Setup GitHub Secrets](./docs/setup-github-secrets.md).

 ### 3. Run the GitHub Actions Workflow

-> **Note**: GitHub Actions workflows must be in the root `.github/workflows/` directory to be recognized.
-The workflow files in this lab's directory are for reference, but copies have been placed in the root directory of the repository.

 1. Go to the "Actions" tab in your GitHub repository
-2. Select the "Deploy Lab 3 to AWS" workflow
+2. Select the "Deploy MCP Workshop Lab to AWS" workflow
 3. Click "Run workflow"
 4. Select your AWS region from the dropdown
 5. Click "Run workflow" again

 The workflow will:
-- Build Docker images for both servers
-- Push them to Amazon ECR
+- Build and push the MCP Playground Docker image to ECR
+- Package the serverless MCP servers for Lambda deployment
 - Deploy the infrastructure using Terraform
-- Output the ALB endpoints for your MCP servers
+- Output the endpoints for both the MCP Playground and serverless MCP servers

 ### 4. Configure Claude Desktop

-Once deployment is complete, you'll need to update your Claude Desktop configuration to use the cloud-hosted MCP servers:
+Once deployment is complete, you'll need to update your Claude Desktop configuration to use the serverless MCP servers:

 1. Open your Claude Desktop configuration file:
    ```bash